 Most incumbent legislators in Dane County face token or no opposition.
 However, first term Representative Dianne Hesselbein (D-Middleton) will face Middleton Republican Brent Renteria in the 79th Assembly District.

 Two Democrats are vying to represent Assembly District 78: Alders Mark Clear and Lisa Subeck.
-The primary election will almost certainly decide the November winner; the top vote-getter has no opponent on the general election ballot.
+The winner will be unopposed in the November general election and will almost certainly be elected.
+PROFS hosted a forum with both candidates last month.

 Two Democrats are on the ballot in the 17th Senate District, the seat left open after Dale Schultz, a moderate Republican, announced his retirement.
 Voters will choose between Ernie Wittwer, a retired administrator with the Wisconsin Department of Transportation, and attorney and former legislative aide Pat Bomhack.
 The winner faces State Representative Howard Marklein in November.

 Tomorrow’s election will also determine the Republican candidate for Wisconsin’s 6th Congressional District.
 Congressman Tom Petri announced his retirement in April.
 Four Republicans are on the ballot tomorrow, including State Senators Glenn Grothman and Joe Leibham, Representative Duey Stroebel, and technical college instructor Tom Denow.
 The winner faces Democrat Mark Harris, Winnebago County Executive.

 The Wisconsin Supreme Court will issue opinions on three extremely high profile cases tomorrow morning, Thursday, July 31:

 Act 10 The court will rule on the constitutionality of Act 10, a law that severely restricted collective bargaining by most public employees.
 Several lawsuits followed passage of the bill, but the law has been upheld every time, including in federal court.
 The state court is considering whether Act 10 violates workers’ rights to free assembly and equal protection under the law.